scirate/scirate/README.markdown

 docker-compose exec web rspec
 ```

-Or, you can sync to arXiv.org and then play around with the system locally:
+After that, you can sync to arXiv.org and then play around with the system
+locally:

 ```
 docker-compose run rake arxiv:feed_import